-The Securities and Exchange Commission (SEC) brought and settled an enforcement action against Blackstreet Capital Management, LLC, a registered investment adviser to private equity funds, and its principal for, among other things, "the receipt of transaction-based compensation for the provision of brokerage services in connection with the acquisition and disposition of portfolio companies while not being registered as a broker-dealer."
+Originality/value - Practical explanation by experienced investment management lawyer.
+Keywords Investment adviser, US Securities and Exchange Commission (SEC), he Securities and Exchange Commission (SEC) announced on June 1, 2016 that it had brought and settled an enforcement action against Blackstreet Capital Management, LLC (LLC and Gunty, 2016), a registered investment adviser to private equity funds, and its principal for, among other things, "the receipt of transaction-based compensation for the provision of brokerage services in connection with the acquisition and disposition of portfolio companies while not being registered as a broker-dealer".
 To settle the claims, the investment adviser paid approximately \$3.1 million including disgorgement, prejudgment interest and penalties.